JonKing93/pfdf/docs/guide/rasters/spatial.rst

 .. tip::

-    See also the :doc:`spatial metadata tutorial </tutorials/notebooks/08_Spatial_Metadata>` for more advanced use of BoundingBox commands.
+    Also read the :doc:`spatial metadata tutorial </tutorials/notebooks/08_Spatial_Metadata>` for more advanced use of BoundingBox commands.

 Missing Bounding Box